krbnite/krbnite.github.io/_posts/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 the focus is more often on "one model to rule them all" (where "them all" is "all the data").

-What makes this dearth of discussion more surprising to me is that most of the hits that came up in my initial Google searches discuss predictive models...
+What makes this dearth of discussion more surprising to me is that most of the hits that came up in my initial Google searches discuss predictive models, but only by name -- with almost attention to using the model to make predictions in a realistic setting...
 To my mind, if your goal is prediction, then you probably plan on predicting something on yet-to-be measured data.
 For example, if you are in digital marketing, this might be data collected on a new potential customer.
 Or if you're working with clinical data, this might be a social or demographic variable.
 Point is, if the data set you have in hand came with missing data, then you will likely be making predictions on